Tangy, salty, and slightly spicy, this marinade will take your chicken game to the next level.

 Instructions

-- Soak chicken.
-Add the chicken thighs to a 2” deep baking dish, pour the pickle juice mixture over the chicken making sure the marinade completely covers the chicken.
-Cover and refrigerate for 1-2 hours or up to 4 hours.
+- Soak the chicken.
+Place the chicken thighs in a 2-inch deep baking dish.
+Then, pour the prepared pickle juice marinade over the chicken, making sure it’s fully covered.
+Cover the dish and refrigerate for 1-2 hours or up to 4 hours.

 - Remove from fridge.
-Remove the marinated chicken from the fridge and allow it to sit at room temperature for 30 minutes.
+Take the marinated chicken out of the refrigerator and let it sit at room temperature for 30 minutes before cooking.

 - Cook.
-Heat your grill or cast iron skillet or grill to high heat.
-Brush the grill or cast iron with olive oil.
+Preheat your grill or cast iron skillet to high heat.
+Lightly brush with olive oil to prevent sticking.
 Remove the chicken from the marinade and shake off any excess.
-Grill for 4-5 minutes per side or until the center of the chicken reads 165℉ with an instant read thermometer.
-Allow to rest 5 minutes before serving.
+Grill for 4-5 minutes per side or until the internal temperature reaches 165℉ using an instant-read thermometer.
+Let the chicken rest for 5 minutes before serving.